The best hiking trails in Bosnia and Herzegovina

 Via Dinarica White Trail

-The ‘white trail’ section of the Via Dinarica is a long distance Balkan trekking route that crosses Bosnia’s mountains and landscapes.
-Sections can be done as multi-day hikes, or in one go as a deep immersion in the Dinaric Alps.
-All within a stone’s throw of the magnificent capital, Sarajevo.
+For those of you seeking a multi-day hiking challenge, the Via Dinarica White Trail snakes its way across Bosnia’s most mountainous and rugged terrain.
+It’s a long distance trekking route and sections can be tackled individually, as several linked days, or in one go as a deep immersion in the Dinaric Alps.
+The following sections are all within a stone’s throw of the magnificent capital, Sarajevo:

 Day 1: Bjelašnica, 12 km – Bjelašnica – Hranisava summit (1,964m)